Jonas1312/cities-with-nice-weather/README.md

-This time the difference is not negligible, there's a huge difference in terms of population size.
+This time, the difference is not negligible, there's a huge difference in terms of population size.

 Looks like the `dataset_1` considers the 23 wards that made up the boundaries of the historic city of Tokyo, while `dataset_2` considers the greater Tokyo metropolitan area, which is spread over 3 prefectures...